windmill-labs/windmilldocs/docs/core_concepts/3_resources_and_types/index.md

 ## States

-In Windmill, states are resources (but excluded from the Workspace tab for clarity).
+In Windmill, states are considered as resources, but they are excluded from the Workspace tab for clarity.
 States are used by scripts to keep data persistent between runs of the same script by the same trigger (schedule or user).

-They are displayed on the Resources menu, with a dedicated tab.
+They are displayed on the Resources menu, under a dedicated tab.

 ## Using Resources